 Roles of Plugins to get you GDPR compliant

 There are a lot of helpful extensions and plugins to get you compliant with GDPR.
-Although individual plugins could be compliant in itself, it doesn’t guarantee that your website will be compliant as well.
+Although individual plugins could be compliant in themselves, it doesn’t guarantee that your website will be compliant as well.